sontung2310/course-learning-companion/README.md

 - **FastAPI** exposes stable HTTP endpoints (for example `/v1`) so any client can call the assistant the same way.
 - The web layer stays **small**: it handles requests, streaming, and health checks; the heavy work lives in services.
-- **Example:** the Streamlit UI only sends JSON to the API; it does not embed agent logic.
 - Shared setup (memory, orchestrator) runs **once** when the server starts, not on every request.

 ### Guardrails layer